EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge: EDC+ Prompt

-The following prompt is designed to identify all the operations to update the KG defined in \secref{sec:problem-definition}.
+The following prompt is designed to identify all the operations to update the KG defined in \cref{sec:problem-definition}.
 Concretely, it allows to identify triples explicitly mentioned in text under \textit{Triples in text} category.
-This includes \textit{X-Triples}, \textit{E-Triples}, and \textit{EE-Triples}.
+This includes triples covering \opexists, \opadd, and \opmintadd~TKGU operations.
 It also allows to classify \textit{Triples in text} in those that should be added to the KG (\ie with the ADD tag), and those that should be deprecated (\ie with the DEPRECATE tag).
-This way, the prompt also facilitates the identification of KG triples that may need to be deprecated (\ie, \textit{D-Triples}).
-Finally, the prompt allows to detect \textit{EE-KG-Triples} under \textit{Triples not in text} category, by asking LLM to identify triples with only one single entity (head or tail) mentioned in text, and the other entity existing in the KG.
+This way, the prompt also facilitates the identification of KG triples that may need to be deprecated (\ie \opdeprecate~TKGU operation).
+Finally, the prompt allows to generate triples covering \opinfer~TKGU operation under \textit{Triples not in text} category, by asking LLM to identify triples with only one single entity (head or tail) mentioned in text, and the other entity potentially existing in the KG.

-``Your task is to update Wikidata knowledge graph from the knowledge explicitly or implicitly contained in a given text.
+\begin{promptbox} \ttfamily Your task is to transform the given text into a semantic graph in the form of a list of triples.
 Two sets of triples are to be extracted: `Triples in text', which contain triples relating entities mentioned in text in the form of [Entity1, Relationship, Entity2, Action], where action indicates if the triple has to be added (action `ADD') or deprecated (action `DEPRECATE') from the graph based on the knowledge in text.
 The second set of triples is called `Triples not in text', and consists of triples with one entity (head or tail) mentioned in text and the other entity not mentioned in text but potentially existing in the graph.

 In your answer, please strictly only include the triples and do not include any explanation or apologies.